CHIEF CONSTABLE ROGER CHAFFIN

-As a Senior Officer with the Service, he has held the positions of a Duty Inspector, and the Inspector in charge of the Chief Crowfoot Learning Center.
-In the rank of Superintendent he was first assigned to the Office of the Chief in charge of areas such as Professional Standards and Legal Services.
-In his second year he was assigned to the Criminal Operations Division.
-In 2010 he was promoted to Deputy Chief in charge of the Bureau of Organizational Support which consists of the Employee Services Division, Information and Technology Division, as well as the Infrastructure Services Division.
+As a Senior Officer with the Service, he has held the positions of Duty Inspector as well as the Inspector in charge of the Chief Crowfoot Learning Center.
+Following his promotion to the rank of Superintendent, he was first assigned to the Office of the Chief in charge of areas such as Professional Standards, FOIP, Legal Services and Strategic Communications.
+In his second year, he was assigned to the Criminal Operations Division.
+In 2010, he was promoted to Deputy Chief in charge of the Bureau of Organizational Support, which consists of the Employee Services Division, Information and Technology Division, as well as the Infrastructure Services Division.

-In addition to being a member of the Chief’s Executive Committee, Deputy Chief Chaffin is the provincial representative on the National Police Information System Advisory Board and is the senior police representative on the Governance Committee for the Alberta First Responders Radio Committee.
+In addition to being a member of the Service’s Executive Committee, Chief Constable Chaffin is the provincial representative on the National Police Information System Advisory Board and is the senior police representative on the Governance Committee for the Alberta First Responders Radio Committee.
 He also sits on the Board of Directors for the Canadian Police Knowledge Network, chairs the Civil Criminal Records Checks Provincial Committee, and co-chairs the Canadian Association of Chiefs of Police Ethics Committee.

 Deputy Chief Trevor Daroux joined the Calgary Police Service in 1991 and currently leads the Bureau of Community Policing including all uniform patrol members deployed in 7 districts, the traffic section, support section, and the community and youth sections.

 Deputy Daroux is a graduate of the University of Calgary, the United Kingdom Strategic Command Course, and the Senior Management Institute for Police.